ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     Repeat this step as appropriate for each policy.

-3. When you have finished setting your information barrier policies to active status, run the `Start-InformationBarrierPoliciesApplication` cmdlet in the Office 365 Security & Compliance Center.
+3. When you have finished setting your information barrier policies to active status, use the `Start-InformationBarrierPoliciesApplication` cmdlet in the Office 365 Security & Compliance Center.

     Policies are applied, user by user, for your organization.
 If your organization is large, it can take 24 hours for this process to complete.